- Search The Registry

 *On this date in 1977, the Hebrew tribe of Dan is briefly described.
 Though the community has existed since 1000 BCE, we chose this date because it was the date Israel formally acknowledged the tribe of Dan as Jewish.

-According to the Torah (Hebrew Bible), the Tribe of Dan, also sometimes spelled as "Dann", was one of the twelve Tribes of Israel.
+According to the Torah (Hebrew Bible), the Tribe of Dan, also sometimes spelled as "Dann," was one of the twelve Tribes of Israel.
 Following the completion of the conquest of Canaan by the Israelite tribes after about 1200 BCE, Joshua allocated the land among the twelve tribes.
-Dan was allocated the most northerly region, to the north of the Galilee, and west of the Jordan, stretching north as far as Laish, Dan's main city (which became known as Dan).
+Dan was allocated the most northern region, to the north of Galilee and west of the Jordan, stretching north as far as Laish, Dan's main city (which became known as Dan).
 In the Biblical census of the Book of Numbers, the tribe of Dan is portrayed as the second largest Israelite tribe (after Juda).

-From after the conquest of the land by Joshua until the formation of the first Kingdom of Israel in c.
+From after Joshua's conquest of the land until the formation of the first Kingdom of Israel in c.
 1050 BC, the Tribe of Dan was a part of a loose confederation of Israelite tribes.
-No central government existed, and in times of crisis the people were led by ad hoc leaders known as Judges.
+No central government existed, and in times of crisis, the people were led by ad hoc leaders known as Judges.
 With the growth of the threat from Philistine incursions, the Israelite tribes decided to form a strong centralized monarchy to meet the challenge, and the Tribe of Dan joined the new kingdom with Saul as the first king.
-After the death of Saul, all the tribes other than Judah remained loyal to the House of Saul, but after the death of Ish-bosheth, Saul's son and successor to the throne of Israel, the Tribe of Dan joined the other northern Israelite tribes in making David, who was then the king of Judah, king of a re-united Kingdom of Israel.
+After the death of Saul, all the tribes other than Judah remained loyal to the House of Saul.
+Still, after the death of Ish-bosheth, Saul's son and successor to the throne of Israel, the Tribe of Dan joined the other northern Israelite tribes in making David, who was then the king of Judah, king of a re-united Kingdom of Israel.

 However, on the accession of Rehoboam, David's grandson, in c.
-930 BC the northern tribes split from the House of David to reform a Kingdom of Israel as the Northern Kingdom.
-Dan was a member of the kingdom until the kingdom was conquered by Assyria in c.
-723 BC and the population deported.
+930 BC, the northern tribes split from the House of David to reform the Kingdom of Israel as the Northern Kingdom.
+Dan was a kingdom member until Assyria conquered the kingdom in c.
+723 BC, and the population was deported.
 From that time, the Tribe of Dan has been counted as one of the Ten Lost Tribes of Israel.
-According to the Torah, the tribe consisted of descendants of Dan a son of Jacob and Bilhah, Rachel's maidservant (Genesis 30:4).
+According to the Torah, the tribe consisted of descendants of Dan, a son of Jacob, and Bilhah, Rachel's maidservant (Genesis 30:4).
 In the Biblical account, Dan is one of the two children of Bilhah, a Rachel's handmaid, one of Jacob's wives, the other child of Bilhah being Naphtali; scholars see this as indicating that the authors saw Dan and Naphtali as being not of entirely Israelite origin (hence descendants of handmaids rather than of full wives).